2017 Masters (snooker): Prize fund

+Overview

 The 2017 Masters tournament was an invitational non-ranking event held at Alexandra Palace from 15 to 22 January 2017, and saw the 16 highest ranked players in the snooker world rankings compete, with no qualification round.
 As defending champion, Ronnie O'Sullivan was awarded number one seed with World Champion Mark Selby seeded second.
 The remaining places allocated to players were based on the world rankings after the 2016 UK Championship.
 The event was the second Triple Crown event of the 2016/17 snooker season following the UK Championship and the 43rd staging of the Masters.
 The event was sponsored by sports betting company dafabet, who had sponsored the event since 2014.

 Ranked 21st, Stephen Maguire failed to secure entry to the tournament for the first time since 2004.
 Maguire later qualified to play in the 2019 event.
 The event saw one debutant, Kyren Wilson who was seeded 16th.
 All matches, excluding the final were played as best-of-11-frames, whereas the final was played as a best-of-19-frames match played over two sessions.